h602121/database-design/user-stories.md

-- As a customer, so I can receive my tickets, I want to provide my contact information.
+"As a customer, so I can receive my tickets, I want to provide my contact information."
-- As a customer, so I can decide which movie I want to watch, I want to see a list of movies.
+"As a customer, so I can decide which movie I want to watch, I want to see a list of movies."
-- As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies.
+"As an admin, so I can manage the movies shown at the cinema, I want to update the list of movies."
+"As a customer, so I can watch I movie, I want to have the option to order tickets" "As an admin, so I can move showing, I want to be able to change the time of a showing" "As an admin, so I can change number of available seats, I want to be able to change number of seats" "As an admin, so I can add new movies, I want to be able to add new movies" "As an admin, so I can get customer, I want to be able to create a showing"